GoTeamEpsilon/ctakes-rest-service/README.md

 ## TODOs

+- Remove duplicate codes
+- `begin` and `end` should be ints, not strings
 - Set up solution in a Docker container
 - Make the lookup O(1) by indexing on XML ID
 - Switch to Python3/pep